opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

   - Edit a map layer by selecting one from the **Layers** dropdown menu.
 In the pop-up window, view the settings and edit them as needed.
   - Add a new layer by selecting the **Add layer** button from the dropdown menu and then selecting **Documents** in the pop-up window.
 Another pop-up window appears on the right.
 Enter the required information on the **Data** tab.
 Note that the data source name is prefixed to the index pattern name.
 The **Style** and **Settings** tabs include optional information.
   - Select **Update** to save the settings.
-3. Select the **Save** button in the menu bar to save the edited or new layer.
+3. Select the **Save** button on the menu bar to save the edited or new layer.
 4. Select the {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/database-icon.png" class="inline-icon" alt="database icon"/>{:/} icon in the upper-right menu bar to verify that the new data source is listed in the dropdown.

 The following GIF illustrates these steps.